Skip to main content

 Chief Inspector Davy is intrigued by both pieces of information.
 A race car was reported to have been the main getaway vehicle at several of the lootings.
 But before a link is established between the vehicle and the thefts, Canon Pennyfather mysteriously returns with a bump on his head and Elvira Blake survives an attempt on her life.
 The bullets aimed at Elvira end up taking the life of Bertram's commissionaire, Michael Gorman.

-It turns out that Ms. Elvira Blake is the sole heir to a wealthy estate and is going to come into a lot of money on her 21st birthday.
-It's also revealed that she's been scared that someone is after her life for quite some time.
+It turns out that Ms. Elvira Blake is the sole heir to a wealthy estate and is all set to inherit a lot of money on her 21st birthday.
+It's also revealed that she's been scared for her life for quite some time.

-Chief Inspector Davy deduces that the thefts and the murder are interconnected in onr way or the other and invites Miss Marple for a reconstruction of the night Cannon Pennyfather came back to the hotel after leaving for the airport.
+Chief Inspector Davy deduces that the thefts and the murder are interconnected in one way or the other and invites Miss Marple for a reconstruction of the night Canon Pennyfather came back to the hotel after leaving for the airport.

 What didn't work for me?